Emergency Housing For Women Escaping Domestic Abuse

-The need for the Fund was highlighted by Big Society Capital (an independent special investment institution) as part of its work addressing the housing needs of people at risk of or experiencing homelessness.
-They carried out a survey of sixty women’s sector organizations and discovered a significant demand for specific housing for women in challenging circumstances.
+The need for the fund was highlighted by Big Society Capital as part of its work addressing the housing needs of people at risk of or experiencing homelessness.
+Having carried out a survey of sixty women’s sector organizations they discovered a significant demand for housing for women in challenging circumstances.
 To address this need, the Women in Safe Homes fund was created.

 However, there is a chronic shortage of safe, decent and affordable housing for women at risk of and experiencing homelessness.
 This includes women who have experienced domestic abuse and are in need of a safe place to escape to from their abuser, women who have been released from prison and at increased risk of the cycle of reoffending when they don’t have a safe and stable home to go to; and women - often with children - living in temporary, poor and inappropriate accommodation, struggling to afford housing costs.